erasmus-without-paper/ewp-specs-architecture/README.md

  * It is RECOMMENDED to avoid using punctuation and symbol characters.

 This allows implementers to easily store remote identifiers in a `varchar(64)`.
-Please note, that these limitations are for identifiers only, not the codes!
+Please note that these limitations are for identifiers only, not the codes!
 Codes MAY contain any range of Unicode characters, and EWP doesn't currently put any length limits on them.